Two Light Stops in the NMSSM and the LHC: Introduction

 Thus, within the MSSM, on the ground of naturalness, there is a palpable tension between the observed mass of the Higgs boson and the stop mass.
 This is a version of the so-called ``little hierarchy problem'' \cite{Barbieri:2000gf}.
 Such an issue can be ameliorated in an extension of the MSSM called the next-to-MSSM (NMSSM) \cite{Ellwanger:2009dp} where the MSSM is augmented by an additional singlet scalar superfield.
 In such a scenario one can find, in contrast, tree level contributions to the Higgs masses that depend upon the new free parameters.
 Thus, the requirement of rather massive stops to obtain a $\sim 125$ GeV Higgs boson gets relaxed to a significant extent \cite{Chang:2005ht, Dermisek:2007ah, Kang:2012sy, Cao:2012fz, Agashe:2012zq} and sub-TeV masses for both stops could easily serve the purpose.
-As far as naturalness criterion is concerned, such a scenario conforms to the yardstick in a more efficient way than a scenario with only one relatively light stop \cite{Curtin:2014zua}.
+As far as the naturalness criterion is concerned, such a scenario conforms to the yardstick in a more efficient way than a scenario with only one relatively light stop \cite{Curtin:2014zua}.
+However, the issue of ``naturalness" is a more involved one and relates to other parameters in the theory in varied degrees.
 In the present study, we focus on such a scenario within the NMSSM where both stops are light (with sub-TeV masses).

 On the other hand, the search for supersymmetric particles at the LHC has not only been quite elaborate but turns out to be quite exclusive as well in setting limits on the sparticle masses.
 The explicit constraints do however mostly restrict the strongly interacting sector which is expected due to their large production cross sections at a hadron collider like the LHC.
 Nonetheless, the third generation squarks present themselves with the weakest of the bounds from their direct searches.
 These happen mainly because of their smaller production cross sections when compared with the same for the squarks from the first two generations and also due to their possibly longer decay chains which in turn weaken the signal strengths.
 Thus, rather light (sub-TeV) squarks from the third generation in a scenario like the NMSSM steals the spotlight and invigorates the program of dedicated studies for them at the LHC.